Counting algebraic tori over $\mathbb{Q}$ by Artin conductor

 \subsection{Counting number fields by discriminant}

 Counting number fields by discriminant is one of the most important topics in arithmetic statistics.
 Let $L/K$ be an extension of number fields.
-(Throughout the paper, all number fields are taken to be subfields of a fixed algebraic closure of $\Q$.)
+(Throughout the paper, all number fields are taken to be subfields of a fixed algebraic closure of $\bQ$.)
 Denote the absolute value of the discriminant of $L$ by $D_L$.
-Also take $\delta_{L/K}$ to be the relative discriminant ideal of $L/K$, $\nm_{K/\Q}$ to be the absolute norm and denote $\displaystyle D_{L/K} := \nm_{K/\Q}(\delta_{L/K})$.
+Also take $\delta_{L/K}$ to be the relative discriminant ideal of $L/K$, $\nm_{K/\bQ}$ to be the absolute norm and denote $\displaystyle D_{L/K} := \nm_{K/\bQ}(\delta_{L/K})$.
 Let $C_m$ be the cyclic group of order $m$, $D_m$ be the dihedral group of order $2m$ and $S_m$ be the symmetric group of degree $m$.